georgefprice/georgefprice.github.io/_research/PreviousResearch.md

 ---

-## Phd Thesis - Modelling of Solute Transport Past a Disordered Uptake Field (The University of Manchester, 2017-2021)
+## PhD Thesis - Modelling of Solute Transport Past a Disordered Uptake Field (The University of Manchester, 2017-2021)

 Abstract: <br/>